getredash/website/src/pages/kb/faq/eol.md

 ## What is happening?

-We are shutting down Redash.io, effective November 30, 2021.
+We are shutting down the hosted Redash service at app.redash.io, effective November 30, 2021.
 No new customer sign ups are allowed.

 Existing customers can continue to use the service free of charge until November 30, 2021.